JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 larger and larger steps to get to that equilibrium a bit quicker.
 But also, given DiffEqFlux, this observation makes implementing
 DEQ models in Julia insanely simple.
 Let's go for it!

-## Let us implement a simple DEQ Model via ODE Solvers
+## Let us implement a simple DEQ Model via ODE Solvers with Event Handling

 The Julia [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/) library has a problem type known as [SteadyStateProblem](https://diffeq.sciml.ai/stable/types/steady_state_types/) which automatically solves